Slavic Languages and Literatures

 Literature Fine Arts Distro Area

-SLAVIC 318-0 Polish Cinema (1 Unit) Development of Polish film from silent era to contemporary times with focus on major historical and political events in Poland in the twentieth and twenty-first centuries.
+SLAVIC 318-0 Polish Cinema (1 Unit) Development of Polish cinema from silent era to contemporary times with focus on major historical and political events in Poland in the twentieth and twenty-first centuries.
 Special focus on what it means to study “national cinema.”.
 Global Perspectives on Power, Justice, and Equity Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

 SLAVIC 322-0 Making a Dictionary: The Northwestern Project (1 Unit) Creation of an online dictionary of Northwestern language.
 Learning about the connection between language, society, and identity; sociolinguistic fieldwork; lexicography; politics of dictionaries.
 LING 363-0 and SLAVIC 322-0 are taught together; may not receive credit for both courses.
 Social Behavioral Sciences Distro Area